 “An important part of my approach is making the work of a department concrete,” Sander says.
 “I provide simplicity in order to provide insight.
 A model is always a simplification of the existing situation; we remove all aspects that are not relevant or secondary from the model.
 A model that includes all aspects of reality is not helpful, because it remains too complex.”

 The first step in process design is to identify which processes a department needs to fulfill its key tasks.
 “Let’s take the example of an analysis & reporting department.
 Its core task is to provide the management with management information, such as an annual plan of work.

 After the needs assessment, we organize workshops for the staff to put the activities into practice.
 To offer an overall picture is an important aspect of the workshops.
 “The people who do the work and who are in the middle of things need to be made aware of the bigger picture.
 What are the areas of overlap of your department with the others?
 This helps people to obtain new insights.”

 “Process design is a way to get organizations moving.”

 Setting up the SSC

-The next step is the implementation of the facility management system within the SSC, that uses the process descriptions as a guide.
-“In the near future, there will be a one-stop shop for all questions related to facility management.
-All future input for SSC, such as complaints, failure reports and product or service requests will be laid down in the system.”
+The next step is the implementation of the facility management system within the SSC, which uses the process descriptions as a guide.
+“In the near future, there will be a one-stop-shop for all questions related to facility management.
+All future input for SSC, such as complaints, failure reports, and product or service requests will be laid down in the system.”